amosstorkey/virgintivocec/README.md

 #Known issues.
 Sometimes if you reboot the pi, the virign box no longer provides a telly signal.
 It provides the menu items just no picture.
 Putting the virgin box into standby and out returns life to normality.
 I assume this is a problem wrt to some hdcp (yuck) handshake issue.
 Note the assumption is that you will be leaving the pi always-on.
 If you are worried about the minsicule half a watt the pi consumes destroying the planet, then you wouldn't be running a virgin tivo...
 There may be ways around this, but its not on my task list.

 Again, on the reboot of the Pi, I have noticed it turn the receiver off when it shouldn't after the first selection of Kodi.
-Turing the receiver on manually fixes this permanently until the next pi reboot.
+Turning the receiver on manually fixes this permanently until the next pi reboot.
 Again I cant see why this is (it is dependent on libCEC version).
 I hope it all fixes itself if I can end up using a different libCEC in the future.
 In the meantime, a once in a moon button press is probably not beyond even the most lethargic couch potato.

 #Installation:
 Ensure the pi/pi2, and virgin box are networked and the virgin box is on a fixed or reserved IP address, and you know it (the IP address that is).